mark-akturatech/archon-c64/README.md

 This project the result of reverse engineering the iconic Commodore 64 game **Archon (c) 1983** by Free Fall Associates.

-The reporduction code is intended to be a true replication of the source logic with the exception of original memory locations.
+The reproduction code is intended to be a true replication of the source logic with the exception of original memory locations.

 The code is fully relocatable and pays no heed to original memory locations.
 Original memory locations are provided as comments above each variable, constant or function for reference.